top of page

 1. Set Clear Goals: Define specific objectives for each practice.
 Identify movements needing refinement and focus on those aspects.

-2. Focus on Technique: Ensure quality in every rep. Correct form and execution maximize benefits; every practice session should count.
+2. Focus on Technique: Ensure quality in every repetition.
+Correct form and execution maximize benefits; every practice session should count.

 3. Embrace Feedback: Actively seek feedback from coaches or peers.
 Adjust your techniques based on this feedback to improve your effectiveness.